 Video ads must be all about just one product when it is for the eCommerce sector.
 Say, you want to promote a new couverture chocolate brand.
 It is suggested to present a baking or cooking video using that chocolate.
 Rather than just presenting images of the chocolate, videos sell better.

-More leads get more traffic.
-The only hassle is that lead ads are meant to be used only for mobile devices.
+More leads increase online store traffic but lead ads are meant to be used only for mobile devices.
 Absolutely no issues.
 It so happens that more people browse and shop using mobiles.

 Here is an example.